civol/HDLRuby/README.md

  - The operator precedence is the one of Ruby.

- - Ruby does not allow to override the `&&`, the `||` and the `?:` operators so that they are not present in HDLRuby::High.
-Instead of the `?:` operator, HDLRuby::High provides the more general multiplex operator `mux`.
-However, HDLRuby::High does not provides any replacement for the `&&` and the `||` operators, please refer to section [Logic operators](#logic) for a justification about this issue.
+ - Ruby does not allow to override the `&&`, the `||` and the `?:` operators so that they are not present in HDLRuby.
+Instead of the `?:` operator, HDLRuby provides the more general multiplex operator `mux`.
+However, HDLRuby does not provides any replacement for the `&&` and the `||` operators, please refer to section [Logic operators](#logic) for a justification about this issue.